 A Police Department may be created in the executive branch of City government.
-If a Police Department is created, the Chief of Police shall be the head of the department.
+If a Police Department is created, the Chief of Police shall be the head director of the department and serves under the supervision of the Mayor.

-The city may contract for police services with appropriate law enforcement agencies, as provided by law.
+The e \underline{C} ity may contract for police services with appropriate law enforcement agencies, as provided by law.